Nenesh/xtalk.py-troubleshooting/README.md

 4°/ I make it run without problem with Python 3.10.
 Should work fine with python 3.11 (but not tested).
 DON'T USE PYTHON 3.12.

-5°/ Install GIT if you don't already have it https://git-scm.com/downloads
+5°/ Install GIT and GIT-LFS if you don't already have them https://git-scm.com/downloads & https://git-lfs.com/

 6°/ Use VScode please. https://code.visualstudio.com/